 We recently caught up with Interior Designer, Cecilia Arroyo with JPC Architects, who provided some interesting pointers on decorating for an assisted living environment.
 Seniors want to bring the comforts of home with them when they move to assisted living.
 Remember that moving can be hard enough, so part of the planning process should be creating a smooth transition.

-Here are 15 expert tips to help you make a loved ones’ new assisted living space not only comfortable, but a place they’d like to call home.
+Here are 15 expert tips to help you make a new assisted living space not only comfortable, but a place seniors are proud to call home.

 1. Identify What’s Truly Important To Keep